Henrik Fisker: Fisker Coachbuild

+Fisker Automotive

 In August 2007, Fisker and Quantum Technologies launched Fisker Automotive in Anaheim, California.

 The first car to be designed by Fisker Automotive was the Fisker Karma, a hybrid sports sedan.
 The Karma was the only car by Fisker to ever be produced.
 In 2009, Fisker displayed the company's second model, the Karma Sunset, a two-door retractable-hardtop convertible based on the regular Karma.
 The Fisker Surf, displayed in 2011, was designed as a four-door plug-in hybrid hatchback.
 Neither the Sunset or the Surf entered production.

 In 2008, Fisker raised over $90 million from investors including venture capital firm Kleiner Perkins Caufield & Byers and actor Leonardo DiCaprio.
 In total, the company raised over $1 billion from private investors.
 In September 2009, Fisker Automotive was awarded a $528 million loan guarantee by the United States Department of Energy (DOE).
 The automaker was one of four recipients of the Advanced Technology Vehicles Manufacturing Loan Program, to encourage the domestic manufacture of electric cars.
 The funds were to be used to develop the Karma, as well as an affordable family-size plug-in hybrid car.
 The loan facility was frozen at $192 million in February 2012, after the DOE claimed that Fisker missed its milestones.
 According to the DOE, the government recouped a total of approximately $53 million ($28 million from the company plus $25 million from the sale of the loan to Hybrid Technology, months before assets of Fisker Automotive were sold to Wanxiang for $149.2 million).
 The New York Times described the company as the "Solyndra of the electric car industry" and a "debacle".

 Fisker resigned as chairman from Fisker Automotive in March 2013, after the company failed to meet a series of production deadlines.
 Later that year, the company declared voluntary bankruptcy.
 Assets of Fisker Automotive were sold at a bankruptcy auction in 2014 to Chinese automotive parts firm Wanxiang for $149.2 million.
 In September 2015, Fisker Automotive was renamed Karma Automotive.
 The Fisker Karma was renamed the Karma Revero in 2016.
 Fisker is not affiliated with Karma Automotive or its parent company Wanxiang.

-HF Design (2013–present)
+HF Design

 In 2013, Fisker formed HF Design & Technology, a Los Angeles-based design house.

 In November 2014, Fisker designed the Galpin-Fisker Mustang Rocket, a coachbuilt custom-bodied Mustang.
 The car was a collaboration between HF Design and Galpin Auto Sports.
 In 2017, it was renamed the VLF Rocket V8.

-VLF Automotive (2016–2019)
+VLF Automotive

 In January 2016, Fisker formed VLF Automotive with manufacturer and former Boeing executive Gilbert Villarreal, and auto engineer and former General Motors executive Bob Lutz, to manufacture small-run handcrafted luxury cars.
 Based in Auburn Hills, Michigan, VLF is the successor to VL Automotive, which was launched in 2013 and led by Villarreal and Lutz.
 VLF designed the Force 1 V10 car in 2016.
 Production began at VLF's Auburn Hills manufacturing facility in August 2016, with approximately 50 of the two-seaters scheduled to be manufactured.
 Only five cars were actually produced.